 Source: Bureau of Labor Statistics.
-Because data is not seasonally adjusted, change must be computed from the same month from prior years.
-To measure growth relative to pre-pandemic, growth is therefore measured from July 2019 to July 2022, rather than February 2020 to July 2022.
+(Seasonally adjusted industry data is not available at the industry level, so data must be compared to the same month in prior years.
+Growth is therefore measured from July 2019 to July 2022 to estimate the degree to which jobs have recovered to pre-pandemic levels, rather than February 2020 to July 2022.)